There are two types of accounts in YNAB: Budget Accounts and Tracking Accounts.

 - Loan accounts like auto loans and student loans;

-- Other asset accounts (like real estate that you really don't have to add) that don't directly fund your budget.
+- Other asset accounts (like real estate that really don't have to add) that don't directly fund your budget.

 The activity in tracking accounts appears only in the Net Worth report.